-After a student has been granted a probation period and he or she has not fulfilled the SAP requirements, the student may petition in writing for reconsideration of eligibility for Title IV aid based on unusual circumstances to the Director of Financial Aid.
+SAP Appeal- After a student has been granted a probation period and they have still not fulfilled the SAP requirements, the student may petition in writing for reconsideration of eligibility for Title IV aid based on unusual circumstances.
 Examples of such circumstances include a death in the family, a health issue, an increase in work hours, or other like circumstances.
-Third party documentation of circumstances (copy of a death certificate, physician's note, employer notice of increased work hours, etc.) is required with submission of the written petition.
-The written petition must include:
+Third party documentation of circumstances is required along with the written petition. (copy of death certificate, physician's note, employer notice of increased work hours, etc.)

-- 1) Reasons why the student failed to meet the SAP requirements - 2) How the student's circumstances have changed - 3) How he or she will now be successful in meeting the SAP requirements

-If the appeal is approved, then the student will be expected to meet with his or her academic advisor to create an Academic Plan.
+Written petitions must include: 1.
+Reasons why the student failed to meet SAP requirements; 2.
+How the student's circumstances have changed; and 3.
+How he or she will now be successful in meeting the SAP requirements.
+The student will be expected to meet with his or her academic advisor to create an, Academic Plan.
 The Academic Plan will include the requirements and corresponding time line with an identified completion date, to ensure that the student is able to satisfy the SAP requirements.
+Once the Academic plan is completed it will need to be submitted along with a written petition to appeal aid termination.

-In cases where it is not possible for a student to raise his or her GPA and completion rate to acceptable levels within one additional payment period, the use of an Academic Plan may be used over multiple semesters for students who have been granted an appeal.
-Reinstatement of financial aid by the Financial Aid Office is dependent on receipt of a completed and signed (by both the student and the academic advisor) Academic Plan from the academic advisor to the Financial Aid Office.
+Academic Plan - In cases where it is not possible for a student to bring his or her GPA and completion rate up to acceptable levels over one additional payment period, the use of an academic plan may be used over multiple terms for students who have been granted an appeal.
+Reinstatement of financial aid by the financial aid office is dependent on receipt of a completed and signed (by both the student and the academic advisor) Academic Plan from the Academic Advisor to the Financial Aid Office.